Trade and Service Marks

 Observations: within a two-month period from the publication of the application, observations may be filed by anyone at INPI.
 As of November 2, 2017, third party observations can only be filed online.

 Oppositions: may be filed within a two-month period from the publication of the application by the owner or exclusive licensee of a prior trademark or a prior application or by the French National Institute of Origin and Quality Director on the basis of Protected Geographical Indications or Protected Designation of Origin or by a territorial collectivity or by the owner of a legal name or by the owner of a well-known trademark or by the owner of a commercial name or by the owner of a domain name.
 Oppositions can only be filed online.
 Multiple rights (trademark, PGI, PDO, legal name, commercial name, well-known trademark or domain name) may be invoked per opposition if they belong to the same owner.
 Statement of the grounds on which the opposition is based, as well as certain documents may be filed within one month after the opposition.
+If the parties wish to engage in negotiations, a suspension of the proceedings can be requested by the parties for four months.
+This suspension can be renewed twice.
 Within a further two-month period, the applicant may file observations in response to the opposition.
 Proof of use of the prior trademark may be requested if said prior trademark was registered more than five years before the date of request of proof of use.
 Oral observations may be presented by either party before INPI takes a decision, upon request.
 If the opposition is upheld, the registration of the French trademark will be rejected partly or totally.
 Silence of the administration during three months after the last exchange between the parties is considered as an implied rejection of the opposition.
 The opposition procedure will not exceed thirteen months.